rtcharity/resources.eahub.org/content/events/fellowships.md

 The most popular EA fellowship is the Arete Fellowship, which was first designed by Harvard EA and later replicated in several other universities.
 This fellowship aims to provide a complete education in EA concepts for newcomers.

 This <a target="_blank" href="https://drive.google.com/drive/folders/1BSwUdewEI_IIkx2jtHECbN4wkI4P8Afw">Google Drive folder</a> maintained by Harvard EA contains all necessary materials to run an Arete Fellowship.
-Start with the <a target="_blank" href="https://drive.google.com/open?id=1vovG4UymDb7-ToyzswsNyoPS4Y9ahZoo_6Ci1505lAE">Arete Fellowship Guide</a>, which explains how the fellowship works and advises on how to make it successful.
+Start with the <a target="_blank" href="https://docs.google.com/document/d/1pW3eE_h5X7ec3_faP_Fw0e8rwk7Q1LVg6Wrq2JaY9ok/edit">Arete Fellowship Guide</a>, which explains how the fellowship works and advises on how to make it successful.
 If you like their model, consider copying Harvard's resources and modifying them to suit your group.

 A post on the EA Forum describes <a target="_blank" href="https://forum.effectivealtruism.org/posts/4GkAtcMohxK2m2bXH/the-arete-fellowship">Harvard EA's experience</a> with running the fellowship.

-Stephen Casper (<a target="_blank" href="mailto:thestephencasper@gmail.com">thestephencasper@gmail.com</a>) from Harvard EA can advise you if you are interested in running a similar fellowship.
+Marka Ellertson (<a target="_blank" href="mailto:harvardarete@gmail.com ">harvardarete@gmail.com</a>) from Harvard EA can advise you if you are interested in running a similar fellowship.

 ## Yale EA Fellowship